-Tips for What to Highlight on Resumes, Cover Letters and Interviews
+Tips for What to Highlight on Resumes, Cover Letters, and Interviews

 What are interpersonal skills and why are they important in the workplace?
-Interpersonal skills, also known as people skills, are related to the way you communicate and interact with others.
+Interpersonal skills, also known as people skills or soft skills or emotional intelligence skills, are related to the way you communicate and interact with others.

 Why Employers Value Interpersonal Skills